 Hell yes, you feel like this.
 The nature of your condition is not helping you to feel any saner.
 Especially when doctors tell you that you are emotionally or mentally unstable (because they can’t find the cause or cure for your condition).

 YOUR INTIMATE LIFE

 Your sexual life is pretty much buried.
 You don’t want to have sex because you’re in pain.
-And when the pain decreases and you even briefly consider it, you are afraid of another flare-up (which has happened so many times during and after sex that you don’t want to even try anymore).
+And when the pain decreases and you even briefly consider it, you are afraid of another flare-up (which btw has happened so many times during and after sex that you don’t want to even try anymore).

-You’re afraid of your partner leaving you because of a lack of sex, tension, arguments, unfulfilled expectations, pain – all this crap that litters your relationship.
+She/he might walk away because of a lack of sex, tension, arguments, unfulfilled expectations, pain – all this crap that litters your relationship.
 And as a form of defense, you act up and push your significant other away, hoping that it will hurt less if you’re the one making the decision to leave.
 But it does not.